realsuayip/rest-filters/docs/source/recipes/method-filters.rst

 Method filters
 ==============

-Sometimes your filtering logic cannot be expressed in simple expressions or you may need to use request information to do some stuff.
+Sometimes your filtering logic cannot be expressed in simple expressions, or you may need to use request information to do some stuff.

 .. important::